OnePlus Open: Software Improvements

 The OnePlus Open runs OxygenOS 13.2, which the company says it will support with four years of OS upgrades for the Open and five years of security updates.
-This iteration of OxygenOS comes with some thoughtful multitasking features to make use of the large inner screen.
-You can open two apps in a split view, as you’d expect, but you can also add a third app that sort of hovers on the side of the display so it’s partially visible and you can tab over to it quickly.
-App pairs and trios can be saved as home screen shortcuts, too.
+This iteration of OxygenOS comes with some multitasking features to make use of the large inner screen.
+Two apps can be opened in a split view but a third app can be added that hovers on the side of the display so it's partially visible and can be tabbed over to.
+App pairs and trios can be saved as home screen shortcuts.

-There’s a taskbar that you can display and hide easily, and it includes recent apps as well as a folder of recent documents.
-There’s also support for floating windows, which you can position anywhere on the screen, resize to your taste, and minimize to a tab at the side of the screen so you can easily fetch them again.
+There is a taskbar that can be displayed and hidden easily, and it includes recent apps as well as a folder of recent documents.
+There is also support for floating windows, which can be positioned anywhere on the screen, resized, and minimized to a tab at the side of the screen.

-By default, when you open an app on the inner display, it will expand to fill the whole screen.
-Opening a second app in split screen view doesn’t automatically resize the first app to display on half the screen, though.
-The first app kind of scoots over, and your view of it is cut off.
+By default, when an app is opened on the inner display, it will expand to fill the whole screen.
+Opening a second app in split screen view does not automatically resize the first app to display on half the screen, however.
+The first app moves over, and the view of it is cut off.

-You can work around this in settings by dictating how each individual app should display on the main screen — in 16:9, 4:3, or full screen.
+This can be worked around in settings by dictating how each individual app should display on the main screen — in 16:9, 4:3, or full screen.
 Switching to 16:9 makes room for another app on the unoccupied portion of the screen without cutting off the first one.

 Pricing

-The Oneplus Open starts at US$1,600.
+The OnePlus Open starts at US$1,600.
 At launch, trade-in discounts of $200 or more are available, including a $200 trade-in discount on any smartphone of any condition.

-Issues

-An early reviewer of the phone, Marques Brownlee, stated that while the phone was great in hardware, his display had dead pixels within barely a week of using the phone.
-OnePlus has not yet commented on this.